GundamMosi10/Colin_Cargile_Java_Challenge2/README.md

   ## Email:
   If you have any questions or would like to get in contact with me you can email me at this address: cargile10@gmail.com
   ## Test:
+  There are tests associated with this project that are located within the source file.